JH5466/Disk-Maintenance-Lab/README.md

 Hands-on labs demonstrating essential disk maintenance tasks in Windows.
 This repository contains two separate labs: one focused on disk optimization and the other on removable drive formatting.

+## 🛠️ Tools Used

+- Windows Disk Management
+- Windows 10/11
+- FAT32 file system (used for USB formatting)
+- Defragment and Optimize Drives utility

 ## 🔧 Lab 1: Defragmenting Disk C

 In this lab, I optimized the performance of the system’s Hard Disk Drive by defragmenting the C: drive.